-Recent research has shown that small business owners who manage their time well are 20% more likely to grow that those who don’t.
+Recent research has shown that small business owners who manage their time well are 20% more likely to grow than that those who don’t.
 But the report by Exact and the Centre for Enterprise and Economic Development Research (CEEDR) also showed that one third of SME owners are too busy to focus on growth!

 The thing to remember about time management is that although you can choose how to spend or waste your time, it is your biggest asset and the one thing you can’t buy more of.
-Therefore, as a business owner, it’s vital to ask yourself “where and how can I improve?” because improving time management can make a big difference to your results.
+Therefore, as a busy business owner, it’s vital to ask yourself “where and how can I improve?” because improving time management can make a big difference to your results.

 Time management is really about managing yourself.
 It’s about making a commitment to be more organised, maintain your focus and use your time to your best advantage.